-9.9.4.4 Dust Generation
+9.9.4.4 Air Pollution and Dust Generation

 Transportation of earth and establishment of the material will involve use of heavy machinery like compactors, rollers, water tankers, and dumpers.
 This activity is machinery intensive resulting in dust generation.
+Simultaneously there would be fugitive gas emissions due to vehicular and machinery exhausts during their working during construction.
 However, this activity will be only short-term.
 Protective measures shall be undertaken during construction phase.
-Movement of trucks and other heavy equipments at construction site would generate dust during construction phase.
+Movement of trucks and other heavy equipment at construction site would generate dust during construction phase.